 Crashworthiness Testing Programs

 When innovators need to conduct independent tests to evaluate how a component or sub-system reacts in a vehicle crash, they turn to Calspan.
-We conduct simulated live crash tests in which the car body (Body-in-White) is rapidly jettisoned down a set of rails.
-This test methodology replicates the same forces or pulse that would occur if the vehicle was to impact something.
+We conduct simulated crash tests in which the car body (Body-in-White) is rapidly jettisoned down a set of rails on our acceleration sled system.
+This test methodology replicates the same forces and speeds (known as a crash pulse) that would occur if the vehicle was to be involved in an actual crash.
 In this type of testing, since nothing is physically impacting the Body-in-White, no physical deformation or damage occurs to the body’s structure, allowing multiple crashworthiness tests to be conducted in succession.